 Considering the relatively high risk the construction industry poses to its frontline workers' safety and health, the Group is committed to protecting them as much as possible by improving its daily operation, particularly, safety standards of our workplace.
-During the year ended 31 March 2022, with the effort of our management team and supervisors of frontline workers, we managed to comply in material respects with all applicable laws and regulations in relation to health and safety, which include but not limited to the Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong), the Work Safety Law (《中華人民共和國安全生產法》), the Prevention and Control of Occupational Diseases Law of the People's Republic of China (《中華人民共和國職業病防治法》), and the Provisions on Fire Control Safety Education and Training (《社會消防安全教育培訓規定》) of the People's Republic of China.
+During the year ended 31 March 2021, with the effort of our management team and supervisors of frontline workers, we managed to comply in material respects with all applicable laws and regulations in relation to health and safety, which include but not limited to the Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong), the Work Safety Law (《中華人民共和國安全生產法》), the Prevention and Control of Occupational Diseases Law of the People's Republic of China (《中華人民共和國職業病防治法》), and the Provisions on Fire Control Safety Education and Training (《社會消防安全教育培訓規定》) of the People's Republic of China.

 As for employees' health protection, medical insurance coverage is provided, as well as annual health check-ups to encourage our production staff to monitor their health conditions.
 Caring for its employees, not only physical but also mental health is on top of the Group's concern; as such, we promote a healthy lifestyle at work by initiating daily morning exercise routines to boost morality.

-During the year ended 31 March 2022, we organised a friendly football match for our employees and our sponsored women's football team.
-We also encouraged our employees to participate in the Construction Industry Table Tennis Competition 2021 held by Construction Industry Council.
+We worked closely with local authorities and organised a health seminar in our Huizhou factory to refresh our workers on the importance of a healthy lifestyle as well as relevant laws and regulations.
+During the year ended 31 March 2021, with the health threats from COVID-19, we had to give up our tradition of a corporate-wide friendly basketball match for our employees, still, we encouraged our employees to participate in the Virtual Happy Run held by Construction Industry Council instead.

 As an employer, the Group provides adequate health and safety information to our employees on workplace hazards to raise their awareness.
-We invited Cancer Association to organise a health seminar in our office to deliver information about occupational diseases.
 For the new workers at the Group's production sites, safety awareness trainings are provided before they start on-site works, to ensure our employees are with the knowledge on how to avoid accidents by identifying occupational hazards at the workplace.
 To raise our staff's consciousness, we promote safety production in everyday morning assembly and regularly share occupational health and safety information with our employees via internal communication systems and on social media platforms.
-We encourage them to attend occupational safety and health seminars held by the Labour Department, and we also share relevant information such as Site Safety Handbook, Occupational Health Handbook for Office Workers released by the Labour Department and guidelines on prevention of COVID-19. mmm
+We also encourage them to attend occupational safety and health seminars held by the Labour Department, and we also share relevant information such as Site Safety Handbook, Occupational Health Handbook for Office Workers released by the Labour Department and guidelines on prevention of COVID-19.